wp-plugins/auto-post-scheduler/readme.txt

 This happens when another plugin incorrectly replaces cron_schedules with their own schedules instead of correctly adding to existing schedules, so the other plugin actually removes our aps_auto_hook.
-Other plugin code need to be fixed.
+Other plugin code needs to be fixed.

 = How do I turn off WP_Cron and use server cron jobs instead?